JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

 |RMSE|0.02385027817581988|0.01451811135755047|
 |Spearman|0.7151104327649883|0.80599578910884|

 Using the training dataset, the Spearman correlation and the RMSE of the model is better than the baseline.
-So we can conclude that our model managed to learn from the training set and not underfit.
+So we can conclude that our model managed to learn from the training data and not underfit.
 However, the true test lies on the test evaluation (since Neural Network models might overfit).

 ### Test Data
 |Metric|Baseline  Value|Prediction Value|